 6. Spoil your taste buds by doing taste tests on local drinks.
 If you’re in a wine or brewing location, have no fear-you have a few options to keep you occupied while you wait for the rain to let up.

 7. Relive your music preference.
 If you’re with your family or friends, making music together might be one of the best ways to pass the time while waiting for the sun to come out again.
 On the other hand, if you’re alone, you can listen to your favorite tunes and relax.
+Speaking of passing time, you can engage in casino games like Blackjack, Bingo, and so on, which you can find on sites like Arkadium or other websites similar to it.

 8. Start organizing your luggage.
 It’s raining, what are you going to do?
 The answer is simple: stay inside and start organizing your luggage.
 It’s a sensible choice.
 Whether it’s a trip to your favorite vacation spot or a business trip to a faraway land, you can ensure your suitcase is properly packed and organized using a few simple methods.